Zhong-Lab-UCSD/PROPERseqTools/README.md

-summary.csv                       |a file that contains the summary statistics of running the sample with PROPERseqTools errorLog.txt                      |a file that contains error message from the pipeline if any processedFastq/                   |a directory that contains the pre-processed fastq files from the sample alignment/                        |a directory that contains the alignment files of the pre-processed fastq files from the sample intermediateFiles/                |an optional directory contains all the intermediat files generated from running the pipeline, this direcotry only exists if '-r' option is set to 'F'
+summary.csv                       |a file that contains the summary statistics of running the sample with PROPERseqTools errorLog.txt                      |a file that contains error message from the pipeline if any processedFastq/                   |a directory that contains the pre-processed fastq files from the sample alignment/mappedReadPairs.csv     |a file that contains the alignment infomation of all mapped read pairs from the sample alignment/*/                      |subdirectories that contain the alignment files of the pre-processed fastq files from the sample intermediateFiles/                |an optional directory contains all the intermediat files generated from running the pipeline, this direcotry only exists if '-r' option is set to 'F'

 </code></pre>